-A reliable accountant who is able to meet deadline at all time.
-I am self-motivated and self-driven which is why I’m highly efficient in every task that I commit myself to.
-My passion as an accountant goes a long way and I’m planning to enrol for an honours degree in financial accounting.
+A reliable accountant who is able to meet deadlines at all times.
+I am self-motivated and self-driven, which is why I’m highly efficient in every task that I commit myself to.
+My passion as an accountant goes a long way, and I’m planning to enrol for an honours degree in financial accounting.
 I currently hold a bachelor’s degree in Financial Accounting from the University of Cape Town.

-With over 5 years in the field of accounting, I have learnt so much in the field and surely your company will benefit from my experiences.
-123 company will have an accountant that is a team player, ready to take orders, and putting the company needs first.
+With over 5 years in the field of accounting, I have learnt so much in the field and surely your company will benefit from my experience.
+123 company will have an accountant that is a team player, ready to take orders, and put the company’s needs first.
 All SARS filling for your clients such as VAT, EMP201, EMP501,IRP5 and IRP6 will always be up to date.
-Furthermore, clients’ Management accounts, budget and cashflows will be regularly maintained.
+Furthermore, clients’ Management accounts, budgets and cashflows will be regularly maintained.

-From my previous employment, I have gained software competency, where I was using 3 accounting software to record client transactions.
-The three software that I used was Sage pastel evolution, Xero and QuickBooks and I’m competent in all.
-I have also gained specialist understanding on how to analyse financial information, salary structuring and tax planning.
+From my previous employment, I have gained software competency, where I used 3 accounting software to record client transactions.
+The three software that I used were Sage pastel evolution, Xero and QuickBooks and I’m competent in all.
+I have also gained a specialist understanding of how to analyse financial information, salary structuring and tax planning.